daveroverts/bmac/README.md

 6. Open the database, and make yourself admin by setting `isAdmin` to `1`.

+7. Setup Task schedule.
+You need to add a cronjob to run `php artisan schedule:run` every minute.
+Example can be found below:

+    ```bash
+      * * * * * cd /bmac && php artisan schedule:run >> /dev/null 2>&1
+    ```

+    For local development,
+    you can run `php artisan schedule:work` in a separate terminal.

+    More info can be found here: <https://laravel.com/docs/8.x/scheduling#running-the-scheduler>

-7. (Optional) If you want to include all airports in the database, run the following command:
+8. (Optional) If you want to include all airports in the database, run the following command:

    ```bash